Flank/flank-dashboard/docs/12_state_management_investigation.md

 ```

 The easiest way to read value is by using the static method `Provider.of<T>(BuildContext context)`.
-This method will look up in the widget tree starting from the widget associated with the BuildContext passed and it will return the nearest variable of type T found (or throw if nothing is found).
+This method will look up in the widget tree for `Provider<T>` class, starting from the widget associated with the BuildContext passed, and return the value of the nearest one (or throw if nothing is found).

-Alternatively instead of using `Provider.of`, we can use the `Consumer` widget:
+Alternatively, instead of using the `Provider.of`, we can use the `Consumer` widget:

 ```dart
 ...